Of Expat Despair and Turkish Delight

 by Miss Footloose

-Turkish carpets“Do you have a comb on you?” a frenzied British voice asks.
+Expat Paradise full of Turkish carpets“Do you have a comb on you?” a frenzied British voice asks me.

 Huh?

 I’ve just entered the ladies room of a restaurant on the Turkish coast.
-I’ve never been here before.
+I’ve never been here before; we’re just playing tourists.
 I do not know the agitated woman examining herself in front of the mirror.
-She’s skinny, sportishly attired but past the bloom of youth.
+She’s skinny, sportishly attired, and past the bloom of youth.
 (Sadly, so am I.)

 I noticed other foreigners in this restaurant, which apparently is an expat hangout.
 They all seem to know each other.
 A good number of Brits and Germans have made their home here on this beautiful coast of Turkey.
 You can see why.
 Nature here is spectacular, the food is delicious, and the local people are friendly.